fairtracks/fairtracks_validator/python_server/INSTALL.md

 fi
 ```

+## Setup

+File `fairtracks_validator.fcgi.py.yaml` must contain the list of JSON Schemas to be validated by this server.
+The template file `[fairtracks_validator.fcgi.py.yaml](fairtracks_validator.fcgi.py.yaml)` can be used as the starting point.
+If there is no file when this server is run once, the template file is tried to be copied to the configuration one.

+The format of the configuration file is simple, as only  two keys are acknowledged by the validation server:

+* _`schemas`_, which is a list of JSON Schema URLs to be fetched.

+* _`cacheDir`_, which is a directory where the schemas are cached.

 ## API integration into Apache

 This API can be integrated into an Apache instance.
 The instance must have the module [FCGID](https://httpd.apache.org/mod_fcgid/) installed (package `libapache2-mod-fcgid` in Ubuntu).